abishop451/TestCustomSolutions/README.md

 If you are using a repository, add this file to the **`/lib/oc`** directory.

-If you are using file overrides, create a new file override named **`lib/oc/productZoom.js`** and add this file as the content for that file by following the steps below:
+If you are using file overrides, create a new file override named **`lib/oc/productZoom.js`** and add this file as the content for that file by following these steps:

  1. Edit your 2.0 site
  2. Go to “Code Editor” tab